The Simple Things Bring Life

 When I was 27, things started to turn around for me.
 But leading up to that point, I actually feared that I was losing my mind.
 I would go days without sleeping and feel paranoia and fear completely overtaking me.
 Lying in a bed in a vegetative state, I would have visions of the world going on around me; but I wouldn’t be able to be a part of it in any way.
 The fact that things were slipping away really, really scared me.
 That was the beginning of the wakeup call.
 Desperation can be a really powerful gift.

-I’d reached out to my family a couple times in my process, but I wasn’t able to change before.
+I’d reached out to my family a couple of times in my process, but I wasn’t able to change before.
 But at that time, something felt different.
 I went to my dad and I said, “Daddy, I need help.”
 My family called a friend who had gotten sober a few years earlier.
 He took me to some twelve step meetings and then at the end of the week he sent me to a treatment center in Minnesota.
 The programs started the process of helping me get sober.
 And one thing that I remember thinking while I was there was that I liked this spirituality thing, which was new to me.

 The Ups and Downs of My Early Journey